-PCM's warranty registration form should be prepared by your selling dealer, executed by you and the dealer and mailed, by you, to PCM within 30 days after the date of purchase.
+PCM's warranty registration form should be prepared by your selling dealer, executed by you and the dealer, and mailed by you to PCM within 30 days after the date of your purchase of the product.
 Upon receipt of the warranty registration form, PCM will issue to you a personalized owner's registration card which will be mailed directly to you.
-If the owner's registration card is not received within eight (8) weeks after the date of purchase, please write PCM at the address below.
+If the owner's registration card is not received within 8 weeks after the date of purchase, please write to PCM at the address set forth below.

 At the time that a claim for warranty service is made, the owner's registration card should be presented to the person or entity providing warranty service.
-Authorized PCM dealers or distributors are entitled to be reimbursed by PCM for some or all of the expense of warranty repairs, thus, service under the terms of this Warranty will be performed by an authorized PCM dealer or distributor without charge for established flat rate labor or replacement parts, other than items not covered by the Warranty, such as , but not limited to, lubricants, spark plugs, points, and other items which are normally frequently replaced as part of routine maintenance.
+Authorized PCM dealers or distributors are entitled to be reimbursed by PCM for some or all of the expense of warranty repairs; thus, service under the terms of this warranty will be performed by an authorized PCM dealer or distributor without charge for established flat rate labor or replacement parts, other than items not covered by the warranty, such as, but not limited to, water pump impellers, seals, gaskets, o-rings and other materials affected by time if their effectiveness is reduced by an extended storage period prior to sale or use of the product, and lubricants, spark plugs and other items which are normally frequently replaced as part of routine maintenance.
 Charges for additional non-warranty work and/or additional dealer charges for labor relative to warranty work in excess of flat rate must be paid for by the owner.

 Prior authorization in writing must be obtained from PCM for any warranty repairs over \$50.00 and in all cases where the owner fails to establish the purchase and warranty expiration dates with the owner's registration card sent upon receipt of the warranty registration form by PCM.
-While failure to present the owner's registration card will not prevent you from obtaining coverage hereunder, this Warranty shall not be effective and, therefore, cannot be honored until the product purchase date can be confirmed by PCM.
+While failure to present the owner's registration card will not prevent you from obtaining coverage hereunder, this warranty shall not be effective and, therefore, cannot be honored until the product purchase date can be confirmed by PCM.
 If the card is lost, communicate with PCM at the address listed below, and, for a processing fee of \$10.00, a new owner's registration card will be issued to you.

-Any questions concerning service, parts or this Warranty should be directed to your selling dealer.
-If your dealer is unable to assist or if you relocate or are travelling or need a referral to your nearest dealer contact: Pleasurecraft, P.O.
-Drawer 369, Little Mountain, SC 29075
+Any questions concerning service, parts or this warranty should be directed to your selling dealer.
+If your dealer is unable to assist or if you relocate or are travelling or need a referral to your nearest dealer contact: Pleasurecraft Marine Engine Co., P.O.
+Drawer 369, Little Mountain, SC 29075 ((803) 345-0050).